bee42/crun-wasm/README.md

 __A glimpse into the future of ChatGPT based tech writing: Envisioning the next chapter of what is todo.
 Nice!__

-## Describe the Container Runtime challenge more technically
+## Describe the polygot Container Runtime challenge more technically

 The topic of AI workload and enhancing the robustness of web applications through WebAssembly (WASM) modules is gaining significant traction.
 At the recent KubeCon, KubeSpin made headlines by unveiling their initiative to integrate WASM into Kubernetes clusters.